 .
 He has won numerous awards, including SIGPLAN's Robin Milner Young Researcher Award and SIGSOFT's Influential Educator Award.

-Ed Campos is the West Coast Regional Manager at Bootstrap.
-He holds a B.S. in Applied Mathematics from UCLA with a Specialization in Computing, and taught high school math for twelve years in Central Valley, CA (using Bootstrap for the past three).
-He is also a Level 2 Google Educator, a CUE Innovative Educator, as well as a LEC Online/Blended Instructor.
-He has presented on Bootstrap at numerous CUE (Computer Using Educator) events around the West Coast including Fall CUE, National CUE, Google Summits, and CUE Rockstar Teacher Camps.
-Ed is also huge advocate for using Twitter as a way of expanding his Professional Learning Network and can be found at @edcamposjr.
-He currently serves on the board of directors for Global Exploration for Educators Organization (GEEO.org
+Ed holds a B.S. in Applied Math from UCLA w/a Specialization in Computing, and taught high school math for twelve years in Central Valley, CA. He is a Level 2 Google Educator, a CUE Innovative Educator, and a LEC Online/Blended Instructor.
+Ed is an advocate for using Twitter to expand his Professional Learning Network, and can be found at @edcamposjr.
+He serves on the board of directors for Global Exploration for Educators Organization (GEEO.org

 ) and CVCUE (the Central Valley CUE affiliate).